makeyourownmaker/CambridgeTemperatureModel/README.md

 The [Digital Technology Group](https://www.cl.cam.ac.uk/research/dtg/) in the Cambridge University [Computer Laboratory](https://www.cl.cam.ac.uk/) maintain a [weather station](https://www.cl.cam.ac.uk/research/dtg/weather/).

-I have no affiliation with Cambridge University, the Computer Laboratory or the Digital Technology Group.

 I live close to this weather station.
 When I started looking at this data the UK Met Office were updating forecasts every 2 hours.
-I thought I could produce a more frequent [nowcast](https://en.wikipedia.org/wiki/Nowcasting_(meteorology)) using time series or statistical learning methods.
+I thought I could produce a more frequent [nowcast](https://en.wikipedia.org/wiki/Nowcasting_(meteorology)) (one step ahead forecast) using time series or statistical learning methods.
+Day long and week long forecasts are of secondary interest.
+Temperature and rainfall are the primary variables of interest.
+Unfortunately, the rain sensor has issues.

+I have no affiliation with Cambridge University, the Computer Laboratory or the Digital Technology Group.

 ### Variables